nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 488
 00:28:05,354 --> 00:28:06,460
-[SPEAKER_00]: We would have to add.
+[SPEAKER_05]: We would have to add.

 489
 00:28:06,480 --> 00:28:11,365
-[SPEAKER_00]: Maybe that would be more just like for the manual testing side of things and they could do like one day.
+[SPEAKER_00]: Maybe that would be more just like for the manual testing side of things and they could do like one big.

 490
 00:28:11,345 --> 00:28:13,898